tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 In general, there are three critical metrics to measure the performance of a data structure, which include write amplification, read amplification, and space amplification.
 This section aims to describe these metrics.

+For hard disk drives (HDDs), the cost of disk seek is enormous, so that the performance of random read/write is worse than that of sequential read/write.
+This article assumes that flash-based storage is used so we can ignore the price of disk seeks.

 ### Write Amplification

 `Write amplification` is the ratio of the amount of data written to the storage device versus the amount of data written to the database.

 For example, if you are writing 10 MB to the database and you observe 30 MB disk write rate, your write amplification is 3.

-Flash memory and solid-state drives (SSDs) can be written to only a finite number of times, so write amplification will decrease the flash lifetime.
+Flash-based storage can be written to only a finite number of times, so write amplification will decrease the flash lifetime.

 There is another write amplification associated with the flash memory and SSDs because flash memory must be erased before it can be rewritten.